Harrison, Moncur-Blue, McKee and Cabias represent the 'Dogs amongst the best in the country.

 The NCAA standard APR score is set at 925.
 All three track and field groups have surpassed this standard with both the women's indoor and outdoor team scoring a 939 and the men's outdoor team scoring a 930.
 All three team improved their score from the last review by two to four points.

 In his first season, Winsor's Bulldogs brought home three All-American honors, 17 NCAA Regional qualifiers (21 entries) and six (five outdoor/one indoor) individual WAC Championships.
 The indoor and outdoor teams combined for a total 46 All-WAC honors under one season of Winsor's direction.

-Thrower Sharon Ayala earned All-American honors in the weight throw during the indoor season and then in the hammer throw during the outdoor season.
-Ayala was the first NCAA Indoor qualifier for Fresno State since 1999, setting a new Fresno State record of 66-feet, 6-inches (20.26 meters) and taking sixth at the NCAAs.
+Thrower Sharon Ayala earned All-American honors in the weight throw during the indoor season and then in the hammer during the outdoor season.
+Ayala was the first NCAA Indoor qualifier for Fresno State since 1999, setting a new Fresno State record of 66'-6" (20.26 meters) and taking sixth at the NCAA Championships.

 At the Outdoor WAC Championships, both the men's and women's teams found success in the relays.
 The teams mirrored each other in the events - both the men and the women won the 4x400 relay at the conference meet.
 Jordan also anchored the WAC title-winning 4x400 relay team.